One of the most common questions we get asked about replacement kitchen doors is of course: how much will it cost?

 First things first: you need to know the exact sizes of your doors.
 But don't be intimidated by the thought of maths and tape measures.
 This video guides you through measuring all your doors, drawer-fronts and hinges:

 And don't worry if your kitchen includes non-standard shapes and sizes.
 You can order made-to-measure doors from us, so rest assured your new doors will be a perfect fit.
-And if you want to use your own hinges, we can drill the hinge holes to your exact specification.
+And if you want to use your own hinges, we can drill the hinge holes to your exact specification for a small additional cost.

 In true Blue Peter fashion, here’s one we made earlier.
 These are the measurements of the 11 elements in our example kitchen: